FreemapSlovakia/freemap-mapnik/doc/INSTALL.md

 ~/go/bin/imposm import -connection postgis://<you>:<your_password>@localhost/<you> -mapping mapping.yaml -read slovakia-latest.osm.pbf -write
 ```

-Afterwards deploy the import to production:
+Then deploy the import to production:

 ```
 ~/go/bin/imposm import -connection postgis://<you>:<your_password>@localhost/<you> -mapping mapping.yaml -deployproduction
 ```

+Finally Import `additional.sql` to Postgresql.

 #### Building Imposm on MacOS